Sarina Wiegman suffers her first loss for England: 'I don't worry so easily' | sport

 Sarina Wiegman suffers her first loss for England: ‘I don’t worry so easily’ | sport

-Sarina Wiegman went unbeaten in her first thirty international appearances as the England women’s national football team coach, but on Tuesday night came the first loss.
+Sarina Wiegman went unbeaten in her first thirty international appearances as England women’s national football team coach, but on Tuesday night came the first defeat.
 Australia, who will host the World Cup with New Zealand next summer, won 0-2 at Brentford Stadium in London.

 Australia took the lead after 32 minutes through Chelsea’s top striker Sam Kerr.
 After the break, England went in search of the equalizer but also left more space in the back, which resulted in Charlotte Grant’s 0-2 halfway through the second half. .